awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-behavior-vod.md

 ## No `XX-OUT/XX-IN` Markers<a name="no-markers"></a>

-Although `CUE-OUT/IN` \(or `SCTE-OUT/IN`\) markers are the preferred way of signaling ad breaks in a live manifest, the markers are not required for VOD content\.
-If the manifest doesn't contain ad markers, MediaTailor makes a single call to the ADS and creates ad breaks based on the response:
+Although `CUE-OUT/IN` \(or `SCTE-OUT/IN`\) markers are the preferred way of signaling ad avails in a live manifest, the markers are not required for VOD content\.
+If the manifest doesn't contain ad markers, MediaTailor makes a single call to the ADS and creates ad avails based on the response:
-+ If the ADS sends a VAST response, then MediaTailor inserts all ads from the response in an ad break at the start of the manifest\.
++ If the ADS sends a VAST response, then MediaTailor inserts all ads from the response in an ad avail at the start of the manifest\.
 This is a pre\-roll\.
-+ If the ADS sends a VMAP response, then MediaTailor uses the ad break time offsets to create breaks and insert them throughout the manifest at the specified times \(pre\-roll, mid\-roll, or post\-roll\)\.
-MediaTailor uses all ads from each ad break in the VMAP response for each ad break in the manifest\.
++ If the ADS sends a VMAP response, then MediaTailor uses the ad avail time offsets to create avails and insert them throughout the manifest at the specified times \(pre\-roll, mid\-roll, or post\-roll\)\.
+MediaTailor uses all ads from each ad avail in the VMAP response for each ad avail in the manifest\.
 **Tip**
-If you want to create mid\-roll breaks but your ADS doesn't support VMAP, then ensure that there are `CUE-OUT` \(or `SCTE-OUT`\) markers in the manifest\.
+If you want to create mid\-roll avails but your ADS doesn't support VMAP, then ensure that there are `CUE-OUT` \(or `SCTE-OUT`\) markers in the manifest\.
 MediaTailor inserts ads at the markers, as described in the following sections\.

 ## `XX-OUT/XX-IN` Markers Are Present<a name="markers-present"></a>